-The SM7B vocal dynamic mic by Shure a model that can be used for a wide variety of applications.
-Many recording engineers believe that in order to get the best sound you have to use the most expensive condenser mic you can find.
-But this mic can easily prove that theory wrong.
-This model is priced affordably and is able to produce high-quality sound and impressive results.
-It’s also earned quite a reputation in the recording industry and is considered a go-to mic in the studio.
+The shure sm7b microphone is a model used for various applications.
+It has a comprehensive range of frequency responses, and many recording engineers believe that you have to use the most expensive condenser mic you can find to get the best sound.
+But this mic can easily prove that theory wrong with its versatile sound quality.
+Shure sm7b l is priced affordably and can produce high-quality sound and impressive results with its sound quality.
+The dynamic microphone has also earned quite a reputation in the recording industry and is considered a go-to mic in the studio for its presence boost.

 SM7B Dynamic Mic Rundown and Features

 This mic by Shure is specifically designed for vocals.
-But what makes it truly special is that unlike most vocal mics, this model by Shure is a dynamic mic.
-One of the first thing users will notice is the way the mic’s bracket is already attached, which is definitely good news, especially for newbies with no prior setup experience.
+But what makes it truly special is that, unlike most vocal mics, the Shure sm7b microphone is a dynamic mic.
+One of the first things users will notice is how the mic’s bracket is already attached, which is good news, especially for newbies with no prior setup experience.

-The mic is heavy, large and very sturdy.
-Like many dynamic mics, this model is an end address mic, which means you’ll talk into the end of the cylinder.
-This design makes it a lot easier for users to view their computer screen when using the mic.
+The mic is heavy, oversized, and very sturdy.
+Like many a dynamic microphone, this model is an end-address mic, which means you’ll talk into the end of the cylinder.
+This design makes it easier for users to view their computer screens when using the mic.

-This model offers a neutral, yet rich sounding low end, making it comparable to a high-quality bass mic.
-With this model, you won’t experience obnoxious boominess or distortion like you typically would with a consumer grade mic.
-Instead, you’ll just get a deep, balanced and clean bass sound.
+This model offers a neutral yet rich-sounding low end, comparable to a high sound quality bass mic.
+With this model, you won’t experience obnoxious boominess or distortion like you typically would with a consumer-grade mic.
+Instead, you’ll get a deep, balanced, and clean bass sound.
 This is one of the reasons why consumers tend to fall in love with this model.
-At a reasonable price, they’ll no longer have to compromise with cheaper mics that sound too thin and too boomy.
+They’ll no longer have to compromise with cheaper mics that sound too thin and boomy at a reasonable price.
 And at the same time, this mic doesn’t sacrifice any quality.
-The mid-range features just a little coloration and is just as neutral as its high-priced counterpart.
-The highs are also very transparent and exceptionally smooth, despite the visible dip on the frequency diagram.
-For many, this mic sounds much better than any flat condenser because even the most expensive condenser tends to have a certain amount of graininess or edginess, but this model is completely smooth.
+The mid-range features a slight coloration and is just as neutral as its high-priced counterpart.
+Despite the visible dip on the frequency diagram, the highs are also transparent and smooth.
+For many, this mic sounds much better than any flat condenser because even the most expensive condenser tends to have a certain amount of graininess or edginess, but this model is entirely smooth.

 Of course, there are some downsides to this model.
-It’s not exactly as crispy sounding as condensers and it also doesn’t offer an extended response up to 20kHz.
+It’s not precisely as crispy sounding as condensers, and it also doesn’t offer an extended response up to 20kHz.
 However, it does offer a less flat response up to 12kHz, which is more than sufficient for most vocals.

+Unlike a studio-grade condenser mic, this model is much easier to use.
 But aside from studio recording applications, a condenser mic is usually too hot to capture everything.
-And this can be especially true for radio station use because, in that environment, you won’t want to capture every single sound such as background noise.
-Unlike a studio-grade condenser mic, this model is also much easier to use.
+And this can be especially true for radio station use because, in that environment, you won’t want to capture every sound, such as background noise.

-The mic’s internal shock mount also offers more than enough absorption, substituting for traditional bulky external shock mounts that you’ll commonly see on higher priced models.
-So while this mic may initially look huge, it’s actually pretty small.
-It also comes equipped with an integrated pop filter, which eliminates the need for an external pop filter thanks to the combination of the integrated filter and foam cover.
+The mic’s internal shock mount also offers more than enough absorption, substituting for traditional bulky external shock mounts that you’ll commonly see on higher-priced models.
+So while this mic may initially look enormous, it’s pretty tiny.
+It also comes equipped with an integrated pop filter, which eliminates the need for an external pop filter thanks to the integrated filter and foam cover.

 But of course, there will also be situations when you’ll want to remove the foam cover altogether and go for a conventional pop filter.
-The reason behind this is that foam tends to muffle high-frequency sound, which means the microphone won’t sound as clear and bright.
-This is especially important with this mic because it softens and smoothens the highs, so it tends to not sound as bright as a condenser.
-However, it also offers the presence boost feature, which works to compensate for the lack of brightness, providing pretty impressive results.
+This is because foam tends to muffle the high-frequency sound so that the microphone won’t sound as clear and bright.
+This is especially important with this mic because it softens and smoothens the highs, so it tends not to sound as bright as a condenser.
+However, it also offers the presence boost feature, compensating for the lack of brightness, providing pretty impressive results.

-While the SM7B is one of the top selling dynamic models on the market today, you’ll need to be cautious about one issue.
+While the SM7B is one of the top-selling dynamic models today, you’ll need to be cautious about one issue.
 This mic requires around 60DB of clean gains.
 In a pro recording studio, this shouldn’t be an issue.
-If you’re using consumer grade preamps and mixers, then you’ll need to ensure that they have sufficient power.
-Otherwise, you’ll end up with a really low output.
+If you’re using consumer-grade preamps and mixers, you’ll need to ensure that they have sufficient power.
+Otherwise, you’ll end up with a meager output.
 To solve this problem, you can place another preamp in the chain.

 Dynamic Microphone Pros and Cons

 Pros: This mic offers a crystal clear natural sound with rich lows and extremely smooth highs.
-It also offers high and low cut booster filters and works without pop filters and external shock mount.
-This microphone also provides great sound isolation.
-The mic’s noise rejection capabilities makes it a great choice for live recording, a situation in which the average condenser microphone would get too much bleed.
+It also provides high and low-cut booster filters and works without pop filters and external shock mounts.
+This microphone also offers excellent sound isolation.
+The mic’s noise rejection capabilities make it a perfect choice for live recording, a situation in which the average condenser microphone would get too much bleed.

-Cons: Some engineers felt that this mic tends to take away from vocals instead of enhancing it.
-Keep in mind that you’ll need a preamp with 60DB in order to get good sound and most PC audio interfaces with mic preamps have only about 30 or 40DB.
-If you’ve purchased this Shure mic and it simply doesn’t offer the type of sound quality you’re looking for, take a look at the Heil PR40 dynamic studio-quality microphone, which many consumers chose over this Shure model simply as a matter of recording preference.
+Cons: Some engineers felt that this mic tends to take away from vocals instead of enhancing t0DB.
+If you’ve purchased this Shure mic and it simply doesn’t offer the type of sound quality you’re looking for, take a look at the Heil PR40 dynamic studio-quality microphone, which many consumers chose over this Shure model simply as a matter of recording prefer to Remember that you’ll need a preamp with 60DB to get good sound.
+Most PC audio interfaces with mic preamps have only about 30 or 40DB.ence.

 Shure Mic Conclusion and Rating